 Since there are no infectious disease specialists where I live, I googled recurrent C.diff infections and found a taper-pulsed dose regimen that I convinced the ER doctor to prescribe for me… Something like the one in the chart found here; published paper about it here.

 During my vancomycin taper-pulse dose regimen, I also took the probiotic (a friendly yeast) S. boulardii, which has been shown to be effective specifically against C.diff.
 (See papers here and here).
 (It is available at local pharmacies if you phone around.)
 However, you don’t want the vancomycin to kill the S. boulardii, so you have to space it out between the antibiotic doses (but as a yeast I am not sure it would be killed?
-I spaced it out anyways).
+I spaced it out anyways just to be safe).

 I.E. 6:00 Vancomycin